 Sport is progressing also at competition level and professional training level.
 The SUP section of the Slovenian SURF association organized 8 SUP cups and 2 national competitions in 2015.
 We are also preparing the program for SUP instructors’ training and licensing.
 So things are getting good!

-Can you describe Slovenia as a Stand Up Paddle destination for SUP travellers?
+Can you describe Slovenia as a Stand Up Paddle destination for SUP travelers?

 With 20.000 km2 and only 2 millions inhabitants, Slovenia is small country.
 Many tourists compare it to Switzerland and New Zealand.
 It’s really green, diverse, pristine and culturally rich.
 It has all 4 seasons and many gorgeous SUP locations.
 My favorite is absolutely Soca river with it’s emerald colour.
 It is simply breathtaking.
 But you have to know which parts are slow and suitable for paddling as it can be also very dangerous.
 Otherwise I would take you to tourist-favorite lake Bohinj and lake Bled, the sometimes very wild Cerknica lake, Krka or Kolpa river.
 I also like paddling through the center of Ljubljana, the capital of Slovenia.
 I love it because it’s nice to see how Ljubljanica river is changing its surroundings – from calm, pristine nature to urban queen.
 These locations are the most popular, but then we have many small lakes and a couple of easy rivers, where locals meet and SUP.